vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/index.md

 #### 2.5.3.
 Back-to-top button

 A back-to-top button can be shown when the user, after scrolling down, starts to scroll up again.
-It's rendered in the lower right corner of the viewport, and help to go to the top a the page quickly.
+It's rendered in the lower right corner of the viewport, and help to go to the top of the page quickly.

 #### 2.5.4.
 Hide header bar